Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Experiment

-Following \citet{chen-etal-2024-unsupervised}, we use the \texttt{gpt-4o-mini-2024-07-18} model as our paraphrasing model to facilitate multilingual experiments and apply normalization to the source sentence and the paraphrases.
+We use the \texttt{gpt-4o-mini-2024-07-18} model as our paraphrasing model and apply the same word normalization techniques as in \citet{chen-etal-2024-unsupervised}.
+The average paraphrasing cost is about 5 USD using OpenAI's batch API.
 We use eight semantic-preserving prompts for the paraphrasing model.\footnote{Detailed prompts are listed in Section~\ref{appendix:prompts}} We apply the snowball stemmer \citep{bird-loper-2004-nltk} to normalize the source sentence and its paraphrases before calculating the maximal substring frequency and the inverse document frequency.
 We apply the log-normalization \citep{Sparck_Jones_1972} to the maximal substring frequency to avoid some high-frequency substrings dominating the SemInfo value.
-We found that the log-normalization variant performs marginally but consistently better than the unnormalized variant in our preliminary experiment.
-The application of log-normalization is aligned with the theoretical framework of \citet{Aizawa_2003}.
+The log-normalization is compatible with the PWI framework, which treats the normalization as an optional step to estimate $P(s|Sem(x))$.
+In preliminary experiments, the log-normalization variant performs marginally but consistently better than the unnormalized variant.